chbrown/overdrive/README.md

 ###### Hidden download link

-If your library doesn't show you the link to "Download MP3 audiobook" (i.e., the `.odm` file), the easiest way to get it to (re)appear is to pretend to use an OS that they do support — by editing the "User Agent" that your browser presents itself as:
+If your library doesn't show you the link to "Download MP3 audiobook" (i.e., the `.odm` file), there are several ways to make it appear.

-1. Install a [Chrome](https://chrome.google.com/webstore/detail/djflhoibgkdhkhhcedjiklpkjnoahfmg) or Firefox extension to customize your user agent.
-2. [Pick some mainstream value](https://techblog.willshouse.com/2012/01/03/most-common-user-agents/) for Windows or pre-Catalina.
-3. Configure your extension to use that value.
-4. Refresh your "Loans" page.

-**New** (as of 2022-02):
-you must now also click the "Do you have the OverDrive app? >" disclosure/dropdown to get the "Download MP3 audiobook" link to show up.
+- The easiest way is to install the [OverDrive .odm Download Button Firefox plugin](https://github.com/bemehiser/overdrive-mp3-button) which will make the "Listen now in browser" button change to "Download .odm file".
+The plugin does a "find and replace" on strings in the overdrive page.
+It runs entirely in your browser.

+- Instead of using the plugin, you can manually copy and edit the url.
+Right click on the "Listen now in browser" button and copy the url.
+Paste the url into the navigation bar, and edit the "audiobook-overdrive" path to "audiobook-mp3" before loading the page.
+This will download the .odm file.

 ###### Dependencies